Social Listening Query Builder

 To create your Brand Health Topic:

-- Enter Brand Health for your Topic description.
+4. (Optional) Enter text for your Topic description.

 Before you start thinking about the keywords and other terms you want to add to your query, it’s important to understand the type of data you’ll be listening to with the networks you selected.
 Let’s break down what each network provides:

-- Twitter - this network brings the most information to your queries.
-There aren’t limitations to listening to Twitter.
+- X - This network brings the most information to your queries.
+There aren’t limitations to listening to X.

-- Instagram - you must include hashtags in your query in order to listen to Instagram.
+- Instagram - you must include hashtags in your query to listen to Instagram.

-- YouTube - this network brings in descriptions of YouTube videos, not the comments.
+- YouTube - This network brings in descriptions of YouTube videos, Tags and/or video titles, not the comments.

 - Enter keywords you want to include in the Included keywords box.
 You can choose from: